Continuous measurement-based holonomic quantum computation: Zeno-effect-induced holonomic quantum computation

 where $g(0)$ is a stabilizer generator of the original (unrotated) code.

 Consider the extreme case where a projective measurement of all the stabilizer generators of the ``fully'' rotated code (by $V(2\pi)$) is made on the original state $\ket{\bar{\psi}}$.
 This also returns the same state with unit probability, since $\mathbb{P}(2\pi) = \mathbb{P}_0$.
-In other words, since the logical operator commutes with all the stabilizers, and the rotation unitary operator at $\phi=2\pi$ depends only on the logical operator $H$ (and not at all on $X$), measuring the stabilizers of the fully rotated code is equivalent to measuring the stabilizers of the original code.
-So, to effect the logical unitary we want, we instead rotate the code space by a \emph{small} amount, measure the generators of the rotated code, and repeat until $\phi=2\pi$.
+In other words, since the logical operator $H$ commutes with all the stabilizers, and the rotation unitary operator at $\phi=2\pi$ depends only on the logical operator $H$ (and not at all on $X$), measuring the stabilizers of the fully rotated code is equivalent to measuring the stabilizers of the original code.